What is Robotic Process Automation (RPA) in 2024? A Deep Dive

 UiPath

 Overview: UiPath is a market leader in the RPA space, offering a comprehensive platform for automating a wide range of tasks.
-It’s known for its user-friendly interface, robust bot management capabilities, and strong community support.
+It’s known for its user-friendly interface, bot management capabilities, and strong community support.

 Key Features: